SAP-samples/teched2022-DA261/exercises/database_explorer/ex3/README.md

     ![](images/RunOnMultipleDatabases3.png)

+## Exercise 3.10 Export and Import

-12. The results of a SQL query can be saved as a CSV file as shown below.
+1. The results of a SQL query can be saved as a CSV file as shown below.

     ![](images/Download.png)